jenslaufer/data-driven-entrepreneurship-blog/_posts/2020-11-30-an_initial_sofware_setup_for_startups.md

 ### Online Survey Tools (Optional)

 To find your scalable, repeatable and valuable business model you must learn about your target customer and his pain points.
-Your startup solves these pain points with your products.
-Surveys are a good way of learning besides interviews.
+Your startup removes these pain points with your products.
+Surveys are a good way of learning about customers besides interviewing them.

-There are SaaS that let you create surveys without friction.
-Cloud based SaaS Survey software like [SurveyMonkey](https://apply.surveymonkey.com/referral-demo/?grsf=e85j0h) and [TypeForm](https://typeform.com) just offer payed packages.
-[JotForm](https://jotform.com) is a bit cheaper and also offers a free layer.
-[Google Forms](https://docs.google.com/forms/) are free.
+There are SaaS solutions that let you create surveys without friction: While [SurveyMonkey](https://apply.surveymonkey.com/referral-demo/?grsf=e85j0h) and [TypeForm](https://typeform.com) only provide payed packages, offers [JotForm](https://jotform.com) a free layer.
+[Google Forms](https://docs.google.com/forms/) are completely free for individuals.

 I think conducting surveys is important, because it's a data driven approach to get insights.
-However I wouldn't spend money for a survey tool to keep your costs low.
+However, I wouldn't spend money for a survey tool to keep your costs low.
 Google Forms are you friend for surveys.
-For sure you cannot easily conduct a survey within your domain name, but do you really want it.
+You cannot easily conduct a survey with a custom domain name with your private Google account.
 But do you really want this?
-While operating in the search mode I would rather use different domains to stay under the radar: Remember, you haven't found your final business model, so it's a bad idea to burn your brand in this stage.
+While operating in the business model search mode I would rather stay under the radar: Remember, you haven't found your final business model, so it's a bad idea to build up (and destroy) a brand in this stage.
+Brand building is something for the era after you found your business model.
 Therefore it's OK to conduct surveys from a personal Google account.
+Another option is a Survey plugin for your CMS.

 **Extra Tipp**

 For all SaaS solution it's better to bring your own domain with, which means that you register the domain with a domain provider like GoDaddy or Namecheap.
 You have better control this way, moving services around is easier.

+## Summary

+An initial software stack for early stage only consists of two components:

+- CMS
+- E-Mail Automation Solution

+Landing page building and Surveys are as well essential, but many CMS systems or E-Marketing solutions provide plugins for these functionality.